postrational/ragamuffin/README.md

     $ export OPENAI_API_KEY=sk-proj-XXXX........

-### Create a Chat Agent based on a directory of documents
+### Create a chat agent based on a directory of documents

 You can generate a RAG index based on a directory of files (e.g. TXT, PDF, EPUB, etc.).